 - 1. Conversion of agricultural land to forest land or open space shall be allowed. - 2.
-Conversion of land from agriculture use to recreation shall be allowed when consistent with the guidelines established for the Recreation Intensity Classes (Part I, Chapter 4: Recreation Resources). - Minimum lot sizes shall be established that are adequate to maintain agricultural operations and that: - A. Recognize the diversity of type and scale of agricultural uses in the National Scenic Area. - B. Are large enough to ensure efficient agricultural management, discourage speculative real estate investment, and prevent conversion of agricultural land to residential use and conflicts from adjacent or nearby land uses. - C. Take into account the common field size for crops or livestock, adjacent uses, parcel sizes in the area, common size or economic unit for farms and ranches in the area, the existing landscape setting, wildlife habitat, scenic sensitivity, and other factors.
+Conversion of land from agriculture use to recreation shall be allowed when consistent with the guidelines established for the Recreation Intensity Classes (Part I, Chapter 4: Recreation Resources). - 3.
+Minimum lot sizes shall be established that are adequate to maintain agricultural operations and that: - A. Recognize the diversity of type and scale of agricultural uses in the National Scenic Area.